Blue Heaven (flavour): Origins

-While the origins of the flavour itself are unclear, the blue heaven colour, brilliant blue FCF, was first created in 1929.
-It is thought that the name of the flavour may have originated in the 1928 song, My Blue Heaven, coinciding with the creation of the colour – however there is lacking evidence of the milkshake's presence on menus around Australia at the time.
+The origins of the flavour are unclear, and no confirmed appearance of a "Blue Heaven" milkshake on Australian menus before the 1950s has been located.
+The bright blue colouring used, brilliant blue FCF, was first synthesised in 1929.

+It is thought that the name of the flavour may have originated in the 1928 song, My Blue Heaven, coinciding with the creation of the colour, however there is lacking evidence of the milkshake's presence on menus around Australia at the time.
 Others theorise it might have been first made in the 1950s, sometime after the release of 1950 film My Blue Heaven starring Betty Grable.
+The evidence for either theory is scant.